Calling Bulldog Drummond: Plot

 Drummond arranges to get caught cheating at poker at his London club so he can drop out of sight.
-Smith causes a minor car accident involving Arthur Gunns (Robert Beatty), suspected of being in the gang.
+Smith causes a minor car accident involving Arthur Gunns, suspected of being in the gang.
 Gunns' attraction to Smith and carefully planted evidence showing "Joe Crandall" and "Lily Ross" to be criminals themselves enables the pair to infiltrate the gang.

-Drummond's friend Algernon Longworth (David Tomlinson), who has been kept in the dark about the whole matter, becomes convinced that all is not what it seems.
-He telephones Colonel Webson (Bernard Lee), a member of Drummond's club, to get him to postpone Drummond's disciplinary meeting.
+Drummond's friend Algernon Longworth, who has been kept in the dark about the whole matter, becomes convinced that all is not what it seems.
+He telephones Colonel Webson, a member of Drummond's club, to get him to postpone Drummond's disciplinary meeting.
 By so doing, he inadvertently tips off the secret leader of the gang.
 Drummond and Smith are taken prisoner.

-Gunns' girlfriend Molly (Peggy Evans) convinces him to go ahead with the latest planned robbery, enough to set them up for life, despite the police having been put on alert by Drummond.
+Gunns' girlfriend Molly convinces him to go ahead with the latest planned robbery, enough to set them up for life, despite the police having been put on alert by Drummond.
 She masquerades as Smith to give phony information to Longworth to pass along to the police regarding the target of the theft.
 Afterward, Longworth is tied up as well.

 The gang steals £500,000 in gold being delivered by aeroplane.
 Drummond is able to overpower the guard and his friends before the gang returns.
 He knocks out Gunns (who has locked up and gassed his unsuspecting confederates nearly to death to avoid sharing the loot).
 Webson shows up and holds Drummond at gunpoint; he explains he got into the racket because civilian life turned out to be unbearably boring.
 The police arrive just in time and take him into custody.